rust-unofficial/patterns/intro.md

 You can break them, but if you do you should have a good reason for it.

 TODO: Mention why Rust is a bit special - functional elements, type system, borrow checker

-## Participate
-If you are interested in contributing to the Patterns catalogue, check out the [contribution guidelines](./CONTRIBUTING.md).